Abhishek0697/starter-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: MS in Electrical and Computer Engineering
+  - course: M.S. in Electrical and Computer Engineering
     institution: Carnegie Mellon University
     year: 2020
-  - course: BEng in Electronics and Telecommunication Engineering
+  - course: B.Eng. in Electronics and Telecommunication Engineering
     institution: University of Mumbai
     year: 2019